suchanadatta/MIRA-LLM-Assisted-Benchmark/README.md

 MIRA dataset directly confronts this challenge by providing a unified framework encompassing four distinct scholarly categories - **Publications**, **Research Data**, **Variables** and **Instruments & Tools** - all grounded in real user queries from the GESIS Search platform.

 ## Metadata Export
-All metadata of the GESIS Search corpus with documents for the categories research datasets, variables, instruments & tools, and publications are available in JSON format.
+The collection contains metadata on 7,634 research datasets, 206,434 high-quality metadata variables, 604 instruments & tools, and 254,097 publications with a total of 468,769 documents, provided as a set of JSON files.

 - **Metadata** : Download [MIRA collection](https://drive.google.com/file/d/1jTTYd83bYTqeMB2DR4DSOWQQuYl4y_Sa/view?usp=drive_link) here.